pawanbenjamin/simplePrisma/README.md

 # simplePrisma, Just the Basics

-This repo servers as a starter, of a simple relational db schema, served with express
+## This repo servers as a starter repo using Prisma with PostgreSQL, and Express

 ##### To Try and finish building functionality locally: